CJSpear/Unity-Rock-Climbing-Project/README.md

 ----------------------------------------------------------

-# Unity-Rock-Climbing-Project VR Version (OLD!!)
+# Unity-Rock-Climbing-Project VR Version (Alpha)

-NOTE:  This was the prototype version, made to be run in VR.e.
+NOTE:  This was the prototype version, made to be run in a VR headset

 How to use: Just download, extract VR Castle Hill.zip file and run the .exe file